Murder investigation begins after nine-year-old girl fatally shot

 A nine-year-old girl has been fatally shot in Liverpool and two other people are in hospital with gunshot injuries.

-Officers began a murder investigation after attending a house on Kingsheath Avenue, Knotty Ash, at 10pm following reports an unknown male had fired a gun inside the property, Merseyside Police said.
+Officers began a murder investigation after attending a house in Kingsheath Avenue, Knotty Ash, at 10pm following reports that an unknown male had fired a gun inside the property, Merseyside Police said.

 The nine-year-old girl suffered a gunshot injury to the chest and was taken in a critical condition to hospital, where she later died.